Above2/Bypass/README.md

 Use to Bypass PowerShell's Constrained Lanquage mode

-I rewrote this tool for my use on the OSEP exam and its derived from https://github.com/calebstewart Bypass-clm project, My need was to not have to recompile each time I changed which commands to run, so I changed it to a stripped down version where the commands to execute are passed/parsed via cmd line switches.
+I rewrote this tool for my use on the OSEP exam and its derived from https://github.com/calebstewart/bypass-clm Bypass-clm project.
+His does more stuff!
+My need was differant, so I changed it to a stripped down version where the commands to execute are passed/parsed via cmd line switches.
 If you want AMSI then add the string to the cmd/file you pass.

+use the syntax

+**C:\Windows\Microsoft.NET\Framework64\v4.0.30319\installutil.exe /logfile= /LogToConsole=false /U c:\windows\tasks\Bypass.exe PARAMETERS**

+update the framework version in the path to whatever is installed in the target system.

 Yes I was lazy the switches are in lowercase.